 Of course, there’s plenty to see and do on a cruise to Alaska.
 In addition to cultural exploration, you can also interact with the land’s expansive nature by dog sledding, whale watching and even glacier climbing.

-While sailing on board Ovation of the Seas, which leaves from Seattle in the warmer months of May through September, you’ll be connected with the surrounding land as well, like Dawes Glacier.
+While sailing on board Ovation of the Seas, which leaves from Seattle in the warmer months of May through September, you’ll be connected with the surrounding land as well, brimming with mountainsides, glaciers and waterfalls.
 You can even take in the sights while 300 feet above sea level in the ship’s towering observation capsule–the North Star.
-If you’re cruising on Radiance of the Seas, leaving from Seward, Alaska and Vancouver, British Columbia between May and August, you’ll be able to head to a Tlingit tribal dance performance at Icy Strait Point and spot wildlife while along the Inside Passage.
+And if you’re cruising on Radiance of the Seas, leaving from Seward, Alaska and Vancouver, British Columbia, you’ll be able to head to a Tlingit tribal dance performance at Icy Strait Point and spot wildlife while along the Inside Passage.